katehret/MDA_workshop/README.md

 * :file_folder: interpretation -- spreadsheets with salient loadings and comments, distributional graphs

-* :file_folder: scripts -- R scripts
+* :file_folder: scripts -- .r scripts and .Rmd scripts

-*

 * ### Release note

 All scripts have been tested on Debian 12 only.
-The workshop slides are available upon request.

 * ### Copyright and citation